End of year bingo

 Class memory game

-Use squares based on projects, trips, jokes, and shared moments.
+Use squares based on projects, trips, jokes, photos, books, and shared moments.

-Keep students engaged during schedule gaps and cleanout days.
+Keep students engaged during schedule gaps, cleanout days, and celebration prep.

 Promotion celebration